Steel Battalion – 2002 Developer Interview

 Also, many of the VT models looked way too small in-game, so we had to exaggerate some of their features so that players would be able to tell, even from afar, that it was the Decider they were looking at.
 As for their movement, the concept art didn’t show too many actual joints on the VTs, so figuring out how to handle that was another big challenge.

 Akimoto: For the Vitzh’s design, the torso and shoulders are supposed to move independently, but getting them to move without hitting each other was very difficult.
 The unusual way they walk was hard too.
 It was unlike any robot I’d done before: no hands, and the shape of the feet are different from human feet, which caused motion artist Tomoya Ootsubo a lot of pain, trying to figure out how it should get up when it’s knocked over, and how to make the running look suitably non-human.

 —One of the special features of Steel Battalion is the strong militaristic atmosphere and style.
 What were some of the things you focused on there?

 Takeyasu: The things is, the further you go in pursuing a military aesthetic, the more monotonous the visuals become.
 So we did our best to make the characters stand out, so you could clearly distinguish between the mechs even at a distance.
-Also, once we saw the models actually moving around in-game, we put in a lot of effort into revising them to get them closer to the planning concept art.
+Also, once we saw the models actually moving around in-game, we put a lot of effort into revising them to get them closer to the original planning concept art.